BIONF/fDOG/README.md

 *You should have the sudo password ready, otherwise some missing dependencies cannot be installed.
 See [dependency list](#dependencies) for more info.
 If you do not have root privileges, ask your admin to install those dependencies using `fdog.setup --lib` command.*

 [Pre-calculated data set](https://github.com/BIONF/fDOG/wiki/Input-and-Output-Files#data-structure) of fdog will be saved in `/output/path/for/fdog/data`.
-After the setup run successfully, you can start using *fdog*.
+After the setup run successfully, you can start using *fdog*. **Please make sure to check if you need to run [setupFAS](https://github.com/BIONF/FAS/wiki/setupFAS) first.**

 You will get a warning if any of the dependencies are not ready to use, please solve those issues and rerun `fdog.setup`.